 Personal Academic Tutors are not expected to provide counselling or other specialist advice.
 That is outside your professional remit and would not be in the best interests of you or your students.
 Instead, you just need to be aware of what services are provided by the university and to understand how and when to signpost students to these.
 This is also part of the remit of Student Support & Guidance Tutors.
-The Personal Academic Tutoring Guide for Staff (pp9-10) offers advice on specialist referrals.
+There is some advice on specialist referrals in the Guidance for Tutors.

 The university provides a variety of services and resources to support students’ physical and mental health.
 Rather than give separate links which may be subject to change during the year, here is the address of the main Wellbeing site https://www.brighton.ac.uk/brighton-students/your-student-life/my-wellbeing/index.aspx